Quiet Princeton

 When you or your landscape contractor are not using leaf blowers, but your neighbors are, Quiet Princeton recommends that you talk to your neighbors in a win-win discussion.

-• Download and print out the QP Informational Flyer to give to your neighbors.
+- Download and print out the QP Informational Flyer to give to your neighbors.
 The flyer summarizes important information from this website in an easy-to-print-out format.
-And it tells the neighbor to consult the latest list of Princeton landscape contractors who have agreed to do “Quiet Landscaping” using no leaf blowers.
+It tells the neighbor of alternative options available.
+It refers them to the latest list of Princeton landscape contractors on this website who have agreed to do “Quiet Landscaping” using no leaf blowers.
+No blowers at all goes beyond the new ordinance (which still allows use of electric ones and allows gas-powered ones in part of the year) to a better way of doing landscape maintenance.

 Congratulations on being a part of this effort to improve our neighborhoods!